LOVE vs FEAR

 Two sessions a day (morning and night) of about 20 minutes each, sitting in stillness, going within, while breathing mindfully, without judgement is a common prescription for adult meditation.
 However, several planned or spontaneous mindful moments throughout the day, taking 1-3 slow, deep breaths, paying close attention to a task, whether washing hands or eating lunch, or consciously practicing kindness, gratitude, empathy or visualizing an outcome, offer similar benefits to a long seated meditation.
 First create a mindfulness/meditation practice yourself and then teach children to find their own calm, still, peace within for their own well-being and for that of those around them.
 This does not need to take long.
 No one has to sit on top of their desk, as cool as this may be.
 Everyone alive breathes all day long, just be mindful of some of those breaths throughout the day.

 Athletes do it.
 Actors do it.
 Academics do it!
-Whether to win a medal, get to first base in little league, get the lead in little theatre, win an academy award or ace a test, visualization has proven results.
+Whether to win a medal, get to first base in little league, get the lead in community theatre, win an academy award or ace a test, visualization has proven results.
 If you can close your eyes and see, hear, smell, sense and/or imagine your office, your bedroom, your kitchen, your classroom, you can visualize.
 There are many audio, YouTube and written visualizations that you can listen to or read to your children (and do some yourself).
 Because children have not lost their ability to use their senses, imagine or create pictures in their minds, a visualization is a fabulous form of mindfulness meditation or relaxation technique for them.
 Google or pick up a book at the library and enter the world of imaginary journeys.
 Seated or lying down, focusing on muscle groups or doing a body scan can set the stage.
 With body awareness, mindfully release any tension before beginning.
 Helping children feel or see their Happy Place gives them a reference to return to when big emotions take over.
 Reducing anger, stress, fear and other feelings go a long way in creating a happier, more centred and resilient child (adult!).
 Look some up; make some up.
 Again they do not need to be long.
 Get them started with a short beginning.
 Give them a setting and continue or let them fill in the middle.
 Compose a gentle ending to bring them back if they're still awake.
 This might be a nice way to wind down before bed to encourage a restful night's sleep or during the day when it allows time to explore their journey through journal writing or drawing a picture.
 Visualization has many applications from sleeping better to standing up to someone in a challenging situation.

 Visualizing getting to first base is one thing, "seeing" your body recover or stay well is another.
 I heard of a young girl who envisioned healthy cells to help her body get over a bout of flu.
 She sang all day, "The cells in my body are healthy and happy, the cells in my body are healthy and well.
 The cells in my body are healthy and happy, the cells in my body are healthy and well.
 My cells are happy.
 My cells are well.
 Every little cell in my body is well.
 My cells are happy.
 My cells are well.
 Every little cell in my body is well.
 (Tune Mama's Little Baby Loves Shortnin, Shortnin" - or use a different one, make one up, make up your own lyrics but visualize your body healthy and well!)